houstonm74/Azure-DVWA/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - Web 1 and Web 2, running at local IPs 10.0.0.5 and 10.0.0.6 respectively.
-We have installed the following Beats on these machines:
+The following Beats are installed on these machines:
 - Filebeat
 - Metricbeat